nickfallon/repeater.js/README.md

 **EXTENDED USAGE:**

 ```
-// render() method can accept an optional input function (optionalReplaceFunction) as a parameter,
+// render() method can accept an *optional* input function (optionalReplaceFunction) as a parameter,
 // which expects 2 arguments:
 // - the html for a single record
 // - data object for a single record

+// The optionalReplaceFunction must return the modified HTML source as output.

 function myCustomReplace(html, data) {
     for (prop in record) {